 Then, assess your pool.
 Look at the pump and ensure it doesn’t have any leaks or wear that could break down during the SLAM; you’ll need to leave it running the entire time you SLAM your pool.

-If you have close neighbors and a loud pump, you might want to see if there’s anything you can do to reduce the noise.
+If you have close neighbors and a loud pump, you might want to see if you can do anything to reduce the noise.

 Next, skim out all debris to give your chlorine more time to tackle the major issues in your pool, such as algae and bacteria.
 Empty your skimmer baskets, and ensure you keep them clean during the SLAM.